Skip to content

 Q: Why is my API not being mocked?

-A: Make sure the API path matches exactly and the mock configuration is enabled.
+A: Ensure one of your mock paths matches the request path (wildcards supported) and the mock configuration is enabled.
 Also check the stripPrefix setting.

 Q: How to view request logs?